Graphs with Many Hamiltonian Paths: A Minimal Hamiltonian-Connected Graph

-\section{A Minimal hamiltonian-Connected Graph}
+\section{A Minimal Hamiltonian-Connected Graph}

-In the previous section, we tried to find graphs that are as close to being hamiltonian-connected as possible, without being hamiltonian.
-In this section, we explore an alternative extreme: we construct a family of hamiltonian-connected (and therefore hamiltonian) graphs that have a minimal number of edges and minimal degree vertices.
-This partially answers a question of \cite{omoomi}, which asked whether there exist \emph{minimally hamiltonian-connected} graphs (i.e. hamiltonian-connected graphs such that the removal of any edge results in a non-hamiltonian-connected graph) with minimal vertex degree $\delta$ so that $3\leq \delta \leq \lceil n/2\rceil.$ While preparing this paper, \cite{Zhan} posted an article which completely answers this question in the affirmative.
+In the previous section, we demonstrated the existence of graphs that are as close to being hamiltonian-connected as possible without being hamiltonian.
+In this section, we explore an alternative extreme: we construct a family of hamiltonian-connected (and therefore hamiltonian) graphs that have a minimal number of edges and minimal number of minimum degree vertices.
+This partially answers a question of Modalleliyan and Omoomi (\cite{omoomi}), which asked whether there exist \emph{minimally hamiltonian-connected} graphs (i.e.\ hamiltonian-connected graphs such that the removal of any edge results in a non-hamiltonian-connected graph) with maximal vertex degree $\Delta$ so that $3\leq \Delta \leq \lceil n/2\rceil.$ While preparing this paper, Zhan \cite{Zhan} completely answered this question in the affirmative.
+In particular, he constructs a cubic graph which is minimally hamiltonian-connected.
 However, our construction is sufficiently distinct from Zhan's that we include it out of interest to the field.
 Our construction is highly symmetric and inductive.

 We first note that a minimal hamiltonian-connected graph of order $n$ must have at least $\frac{3n}{2}$ edges.
 This was first proven by Moon \cite{moon}.

 \begin{theorem}[\cite{moon}] If $G$ is a hamiltonian-connected graph with $n>3$ vertices, then every vertex has degree at least $3$, and $G$ must have at least $\frac{3n}{2}$ edges. \end{theorem}